ejsmont-artur/php-circuit-breaker-bundle/README.md

 # Motivation & Benefits

-* Easy use of circuit breaker withing symfony2 applications.
+* Easy use of circuit breaker withing [Symfony 2](https://github.com/symfony/symfony) applications.

 # Installation

-Since [Symfony 2](https://github.com/symfony/symfony) uses [composer](http://getcomposer.org/), all you have to do is add a require dependency to your composer.json
+Since [Symfony 2](https://github.com/symfony/symfony) uses [Composer](http://getcomposer.org/), all you have to do is add a require dependency to your composer.json

     "require": {
         "ejsmont-artur/php-circuit-breaker-bundle": "dev-master"